vaginessa/dns-wiki/Home.md

 Found a bug?
 * [[Learn how to report it|HOWTO Report Bug]]

-Want to compile it yourself?
+Want to compile AFWall+ yourself?
 * [[All you need to know about compiling AFWall+|HOWTO Compile AFWall]]

 Debugging?
 * [[Phone codes secrets]] contain some useful codes for viewing e. g.
-MAC address
+MAC address.

 License